Susan Purvis, Wilderness Emergency Medical Technician

 Mark Fisher, W-EMT

-Mark started his outdoor career in the early 1990s, when he enlisted in the United States Marine Corps and became an Assault Climber.
+Colonel Mark Fisher (Fish) started his outdoor career in the early 1990s, when he enlisted in the United States Marine Corps and became an Assault Climber.
 His passion for climbing encouraged him to pursue a degree in Outdoor Recreation and Kinesiology.
 He served as the Officer in Charge of the Mountain Leader’s Course at the Marine Corps Mountain Training Center in Bridgeport, California.
+He is a long-time ski patroller and K-9 Hander at Snowbird Ski Resort.

 - Wilderness EMT since 1998